Nivedit84/Cluster-ER/README.md

 ## 🚀 Overview

-Cluster Doctor is a production-style DevOps CLI tool designed to help engineers quickly identify issues in Kubernetes clusters and collect critical debugging information during incidents.
+Cluster ER is a production-style DevOps CLI tool designed to help engineers quickly identify issues in Kubernetes clusters and collect critical debugging information during incidents.

 Instead of manually running multiple `kubectl` commands, this tool automates health checks and incident data collection into a single workflow.